Page 7.64 ( 4,692)

 Emergencies

-The idea is to see how soon the pilot recognizes and corrects the problem.
+The idea is to see how soon the pilot recognizes and corrects

 --Assigned headings that intercept false glide slopes